The Ghost Shrimp (Palaemonetes paludosus) is one of the most popular and widely-kept freshwater shrimp species.

 - Lighting: Lighting is not terribly important unless you intend to keep live plants.
 The NICREW Classic is a low cost, power efficient option.

-Ghost Shrimp love live plants.
+Ghost Shrimps love live plants.
 They will climb among them, display their natural camouflage patterns, nibble on dead and soft portions, and otherwise look and act their very best.

 So choose a substrate that helps plants thrive, like Carib Sea Eco Complete Planted Black Aquarium Substrate.
 Made specifically for planted aquariums, Eco Complete comes pre-loaded with iron, potassium, and other inorganic nutrients for plant uptake.
 It also includes healthy bacterial colonies to jump-start your aquarium biological cycling process!